-My mother used to serve our Sunday lunch rice with sides of lightly toasted grated coconut, steamed green amaranth, roughly chopped peanuts, ground dry crayfish and so on.
-I would mix the coconut with my white rice and some salt and eat, no stew, nothing else.
+My mother used to serve our Sunday lunch of rice and Tomato stew with sides of lightly toasted grated coconut, steamed green amaranth, roughly chopped peanuts, ground dry crayfish and so on.
+I would mix the coconut with my

 Hush Puppies are fried cornmeal batter which are similar to Nigerian buns, the difference is the absence of cornmeal in Nigerian buns.
 It is a classic fried dough in southern United States.